Mobile advertisers are lured by online and mobile gambling

 Worldwide, the online gambling market generated roughly $37 billion in 2014, according to Research and Markets.
-This consists of profits made through casino games apps on mobile devices, in addition to on PCs and laptops.
+This consists of profits made through no deposit casino games apps on mobile devices, in addition to on PCs and laptops.

 Casino-related mobile gaming app classifications are ending up being progressively popular among smartphone users.
 As of February 2016, overall US downloads of casual casino apps from the App Store grew 286% YoY.

 Social casino apps, or apps that do not use real money, are likewise the greatest category in terms of cost per install (CPI) in the US, according to Salesforce.
 In Q3 2015, CPI for social casino apps reached $8.50.
 That's practically double the average CPI for mobile apps in the US of $4.60.

 Because developers would not invest that kind of money for no return, it adds to the idea that ROI on gambling apps, even those that do not use genuine money, are high enough to justify the inflated cost of install.

 Regardless, the online gambling market with mobile gambling apps, in specific shows fantastic income potential for designers and advertisers alike.
 In 2015, the leading 4 mobile casino apps in 2015 generated more than $645 million in revenue alone.
 The European market is anticipated to grow 15% YoY, creating nearly $15 billion annually, according by the European Commission.